JAndrassy/ArduinoOTA/README.md

 For nRF5 boards two lines need to be added to platform.txt file of the nRF5 Arduino package.
 For details scroll down.

-For RP2040 boards platform.local.txt from extras folder has to be copied into boards package installation folder.
+For RP2040 and STM32F1 boards, platform.local.txt from extras folder has to be copied into boards package installation folder.

 For ESP8266 and ESP32 boards, platform.local.txt from extras folder has to be copied into boards package installation folder and the bundled ArduinoOTA library must be deleted.
 For details scroll down.